-- SPAN 1103 Beginners' Spanish II

-- SPAN 2211 Intermediate Spanish I

-- SPAN 2213 Intermediate Spanish II

-- SPAN 2223 Introduction to Textual Analysis and Composition

-- SPAN 3305 High Intermediate Spanish

-- SPAN 3309 Critical Thinking in Spanish

-- Two additional SPAN courses at the 3000 level or above

-Note: Students with prior knowledge of Spanish must take a placement test.
-For more information, students should contact the Spanish Coordinator or Academic Advisor.

-MINOR IN SPEECH

-A minor in Speech is an interdisciplinary program which focuses on the study of spoken communication and how we present ourselves in a variety of settings, from interpersonal communications, leadership and small group participation and interviews, to speaking to large audiences.
+SPAN 1103 - Beginners' Spanish II SPAN 2211 - Intermediate Spanish I SPAN 2213 - Intermediate Spanish II SPAN 2223 - Introduction to Textual Analysis and Composition SPAN 3305 - High Intermediate Spanish SPAN 3309 - Critical Thinking in Spanish Two additional SPAN courses at the 3000 level or above Note: Students with prior knowledge of Spanish must take a placement test.
+For more information, students should contact the Spanish coordinator or academic advisor.
+This minor is designed for students who have successfully completed Spanish 30.
+Students pursuing this minor without Spanish 30 may have to take SPAN 1101.
+Students should be aware registration in senior level SPAN courses may require successful completion of specific SPAN courses at the 2000 and/or 3000 level. ^{}Senior level courses may require completion of one or more prerequisites outside of MINOR IN SPEECH A minor in Speech is an interdisciplinary program which focuses on the study of spoken communication and how we present ourselves in a variety of settings, from interpersonal communications, leadership and small group participation and interviews, to speaking to large audiences.
 The skills learned are transferable both personally and professionally.
 A Minor in Speech is advantageous and beneficial to any career path that requires communication, including but not limited to Education, Business, Languages and Communications.
-Material covered includes Speech Writing, Public Speaking, Interpersonal Communication and Professional Speaking.
+Material covered includes Speech Writing, Public Speaking, Interpersonal Communications, Linguistics, Delivery Techniques, Persuasion, Intercultural Communication and Professional Speaking.
 Required courses:

 LING 1111 - The Nature of Language I

-- SPCH 2001 Introduction to Public Speaking
+SPCH 2001 - Introduction to Public Speaking

-- SPCH 2003 Delivery Techniques for Presentation
+SPCH 2003 - Delivery Techniques for Presentation

+SPCH 2007 - Professional Speaking

+SPCH 3001 - Persuasive Speaking

-- SPCH 2009 Great Speakers, Great Speeches
+SPCH 3009 - Great Speakers, Great Speeches

-Three of the following:
+One of the following:

-- LING 1113 The Nature of Language II
+LING 1113 - The Nature of Language II

-- PSYC 1121 Interpersonal Communications I

-- SPCH 1120 Accent Modification

-- SPCH 2005 Oral Tradition, Narration, and Story-telling
+SPCH 2005 - Oral Tradition, Narration, and Story-telling

-- SPCH 2007 Professional Speaking (Prerequisite: SPCH 2001 or equivalent)

-- SPCH 3001 Persuasive Speaking (Prerequisite: SPCH 2001)

 MINOR IN SUPPLY CHAIN MANAGEMENT

 Supply Chain Management includes management of the flow and transportation of goods from raw materials through to the consumer.
 Areas of study include production planning, logistics management, purchasing, inventory management, material handling, transportation, enterprise resource planning, and global logistics.
 Course credits may be transferable to professional programs such as the Certified Professional Purchaser (CPP), Certified Professional Logistician (CPL) and the Canadian Institute of Traffic and Transportation (CITT).
 Students with an interest in supply chain can be prepared for careers in professional purchasing, international trade, and demand forecasting as well as management positions in transportation, inventory, and distribution.

 Required courses:

-- LSCM 2201 Introduction to Logistics & Supply Chain Management - LSCM 2301 Introduction to Physical Distribution - LSCM 3303 Fundamentals of Purchasing Three (3) of the following:
+LSCM 2201 - Introduction to Logistics & Supply Chain Management LSCM 2301 - Introduction to Physical Distribution LSCM 3303 - Fundamentals of Purchasing Three of the following:

-LSCM 3203 - Principles of Quality Management LSCM 3305 - Physical Distribution & Logistics - LSCM 3402 Inventory & Warehouse Management - LSCM 3407 Business Negotiations/Project Management MGMT 3265 - Management Information Systems MINOR IN TEACHING ENGLISH AS A SECOND LANGUAGE (TESL) The Minor in Teaching English as a Second Language (TESL) is collaboratively offered through the Department of English, Languages, and Cultures and the Department of Education.
+LSCM 3203 - Principles of Quality Management LSCM 3305 - Physical Distribution & Logistics LSCM 3402 - Inventory & Warehouse Management LSCM 3407 - Business Negotiations/Project Management MGMT 3265 - Management Information Systems MINOR IN TEACHING ENGLISH AS A SECOND LANGUAGE (TESL) The Minor in Teaching English as a Second Language (TESL) is collaboratively offered through the Department of English, Languages, and Cultures and the Department of Education.
 Students would consider this minor if: